 - You have been arrested and the search is related to the arrest, such as an arrest and search for illegal substances, e.g., the officer finds bags of meth in your pocket so s/he searches your car for more drugs or paraphernalia.
 This is “search incident to arrest.”

-- The officer has probable cause to think you committed or were involved a crime, e.g., you have blood all over your shirt, you appear to be under the influence of drugs, the officer can smell marijuana, etc.
+- The officer has probable cause to think you committed or was involved in a crime, e.g., you have blood all over your shirt, you appear to be under the influence of drugs, the officer can smell marijuana, etc.

 - The officer thinks you are about to destroy evidence.